Birkendegård: Lerche family

+Faye family

 In 1921, Birkendegård was acquired by two brothers named Jacobsen.
 Later that same they sold it to Aage Faye.
-Ge was manager of Nakskov Sugar Factory on Lolland.
-Birkendegård has remained in the hands of the Faye family since then.
+He was the son of Gerhard Faye, a pioneer of the sugar beet industry on Lolland-Falster, whom he had succeeded as manager of Nakskov Sugar Factory.
+Birkendegård was after his death passed to his eldest son Gerhard Faye and then to his grandson Jørgen Faye.

 Architecture

 The current main building was constructed in 1854 to designs by Christian Yubjerg.
 It ha stepped gables and dormers.